Moffein/RocketSurvivor/README.md

 Original Concept Art by bruh#6900 [![](https://i.imgur.com/P2GpdDk.png)]()

-If you have any feedback/suggestions, open an issue on the Github page, or join the discord at https://discord.gg/pKE3QCEsxG

 - Stuff not mentioned in-game:
 	- Rocket Jumping
 		- Maintain momentum by either inputting in the direction of your jump trajectory, or by letting go of the movement keys.